karthikbaskaran10/Student-assist/README.md

 The project demands a database created using mySQL using a XAMPP server.
 The name of the database to be created is "mydb".

 Four tables needs to be created.
 You can do it manully but it consumes a lot of time.
-So just import the "mydb." file into your xampp server.
+So just import the "mydb.sql" file into your xampp server.

 Register with as a new user.